 What Mexico City airport do I fly into?

 The main airport is Mexico City International Airport (code: MEX), which is about 45 minutes by car from Centro Historico (Historic Downtown).
 If you’re renting a car in Mexico City, this is the best place to do so.
 If not, head toward the exit, where you’ll find official taxis to take into the city, or you can call an Uber.

-📲 Pro Tip: You’ll want to have a SIM Card in Mexico City so you have data at all times to be able to call Uber, use Google Maps, Google Translate and more.
+📲 Mexico Travel Tip: You’ll want to have a SIM Card in Mexico, so you have data at all times to be able to use Google Maps, Google Translate, check your bank balance, and more.

 Mexico City Airport Transfers

 Best day trips from mexico city